Iron Pyrite Applications in Resin Bonded Wheels and Brake Linings

 Iron Pyrite in Resin Bonded Wheels

-A resin bonded wheel is one type of grinding wheel employed in the industry, they are formed of an abrasive (such as silicon carbide or synthetic diamond, often referred to as ‘grit’), a filler (typically an inorganic compound) and a binder.
-The binders are organic in nature, typically phenolic resins.
-Iron pyrite for grinding wheels is an effective and economical choice as a grinding wheel filler.
-The addition of a filler to a resin improves the resin (and thus the overall tooling) by adding heat resistance, toughness and resisting breakages and is often responsible for increases in porosity.
+A resin bonded wheel is one type of grinding wheel employed in industry, they are formed of an abrasive (such as silicon carbide or synthetic diamond, often referred to as ‘grit’), a filler (typically an inorganic compound) and a binder.
+The binders are organic in nature - typically phenolic resins.
+Iron pyrite is an effective and economical choice for a grinding wheel filler(13).
+The addition of a filler to a resin improves the resin (and thus the overall tooling) by adding heat resistance, toughness and resisting breakages(14) - and is often responsible for increases in porosity.
+Porosity is an important concept in industrial grinding applications - a greater level of porosity increases the supply of coolant to the grinding area, whilst simultaneously enabling the removal of debris and residues.
+A filler can also act as a secondary abrasive.
+Common abrasive wheels typically have a resin content of around 8 wt%, filler content around 3 wt%, with the balance being primary abrasive/grit(15).

 How it is used?

-In addition, the sulfur dioxides that can develop during pyrite decomposition can decelerate the thermal decomposition of the synthetic bonding resin itself, providing an additional longevity of tooling benefit(15).
-Fillers, such as pyrite, are typically used in the grinding and resin bonded wheel space in the loading range of up to 20% by weight, compared to the abrasive itself which may be found in 65 to 90%, and the phenolic/synthetic resin binder being employed anywhere between 5 and 20% by weight(16).
+In addition, the sulfur dioxides that can develop during pyrite decomposition can decelerate the thermal decomposition of the synthetic bonding resin itself, providing an additional longevity of tooling benefit(19).
+Fillers, such as pyrite, are typically used in the grinding and resin bonded wheel space in the loading range of up to 20% by weight, compared to the abrasive itself which may be found in 65 to 90%, and the phenolic/synthetic resin binder being employed anywhere between 5 and 20% by weight(20).
 Pyrite is considered a “favoured” filler for such applications - ostensibly due to its low price and high performance across a variety of grinding scenarios.

-Resin bonded grinding wheels are used in conventional, high precision and super abrasive grinding situations, for the latter two scenarios, the high heat capacity of pyrite comes in beneficial as a heat sink, reducing the temperature at the site of grinding activity and thus enhancing performance(17).
+Resin bonded grinding wheels are used in conventional, high precision and super abrasive grinding situations, for the latter two scenarios, the high heat capacity of pyrite comes in beneficial as a heat sink, reducing the temperature at the site of grinding activity and thus enhancing performance(21).
 The bond itself is known for its ability to withstand high levels of shock load.

-As a filler, pyrite is added to resin bonded grinding wheels to primarily improve strength, but other benefits include an ensured provision of space to allow for the addition of machining or cooling lubricant; provide better shock resistance through the bulk of the wheel; provide an environment to allow the gradual and controlled erosion of bonds to expose fresh cutting edges and to provide a degree of chemical resistance for the wheel to the cooling or machining lubricants(18).
-General overall stability of the resin is particularly enhanced by the presence of fillers, as is the overall flexural strength performance characteristics(19).
+As a filler, pyrite is added to resin bonded grinding wheels to primarily improve strength, but other benefits include an ensured provision of space to allow for the addition of machining or cooling lubricant; provide better shock resistance through the bulk of the wheel; provide an environment to allow the gradual and controlled erosion of bonds to expose fresh cutting edges and to provide a degree of chemical resistance for the wheel to the cooling or machining lubricants(22).
+General overall stability of the resin is particularly enhanced by the presence of fillers, as is the overall flexural strength performance characteristics(23).

-Grinding wheels using pyrite as a component alongside fibreglass and bakelite as a binder has been shown to be more durable over long-term grinding times than those containing just carbon elements(20), by some 30%, when as little as 7.8% pyrite by weight was used.
-Not only applicable to the conventional production of grinding wheels and/or media, pyrite can be used in novel new production methods for grinding media such as those produced using laser sintering and 3D printing(21).
+Grinding wheels using pyrite as a component alongside fibreglass and bakelite as a binder has been shown to be more durable over long-term grinding times than those containing just carbon elements(24), by some 30%, when as little as 7.8% pyrite by weight was used.
+Not only applicable to the conventional production of grinding wheels and/or media, pyrite can be used in novel new production methods for grinding media such as those produced using laser sintering and 3D printing(25).

 Where Else Has Pyrite Been Used?

-Due to its incredibly low electrical band gap of 0.95 eV and characterisation as an n-type semiconductor, Iron pyrite has been identified as a potentially useful material for the manufacture of flexible solar cells, displaying high solar absorbing character using much thinner layers than would be used for silicon.
+Due to its incredibly low electrical band gap of 0.95 eV and characterisation as an n-type semiconductor, iron pyrite has been identified as a potentially useful material for the manufacture of flexible solar cells, displaying high solar absorbing character using much thinner layers than would be used for silicon(33).
 Researchers, however, have found that difficulties arising from surface defects (a lack of sulfur atoms in the crystal structure) are causing inefficiencies in use as solar cells.
-Despite this, work is ongoing into this seemingly promising material.
+Despite this, work is ongoing into this seemingly promising material(34).

 Summary